 Credit revenue of \$10.1 million represented 1.2% of total revenue in fiscal 2008.
 This is comparable to 2007 credit revenue of \$10.4 million or 1.2% of total revenue.
 The slight decrease in actual credit revenue was primarily due to reductions in finance charge income as a result of lower accounts receivable balances.
 Credit revenue is comprised of interest earned on the Company's private label credit card portfolio and related fee income.
 Related expenses include principally bad debt expense, payroll, postage and other administrative expenses and totaled \$7.0 million in fiscal 2008 compared to \$6.1 million in fiscal 2007.
 The increase in these expenses was principally due to an increase in the bad debt reserve of \$0.6 million.
 See Note 15 of the Consolidated Financial Statements for a schedule of credit related expenses.
-Total segment credit income before taxes decreased \$1.2 million from \$4.3 million in 2007 to \$3.1 million in 2008 trepresented 5.9% of total income before taxes of \$52.6 million compared to total credit income of \$4.3 million in 2007, which represented 8.7% of 2007 total income before taxes.
+Total segment credit income before taxes decreased \$1.2 million in 2008 due to decreased finance charge income and increased bad debt expense due to an increase in the allowance for doubtful accounts.
+Total credit income of \$3.1 million in 2008 represented 5.9% of total income before taxes of \$52.6 million compared to total credit income of \$4.3 million in 2007, which represented 8.7% of 2007 total income before taxes.